nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   * The module code you input must be **capitalised**, eg. `cs2103t` will be rejected while `CS2103T` is correct.

-   Example:
+   Examples :
+   * `addmodule n/CS2103T` creates and adds the module CS2103T.
-   * `addmodule n/CS2103T` creates and add the module CS2103T with no zoom link.
+   * `addmodule n/CS2103T t/Coremodule` creates and adds the module CS2103T with the tag _CoreModule_.

 #### Adding a new completed module: `addcmodule`